dji-sdk/Mobile-SDK-Android/README.md

 ## What Is This?

-The DJI Mobile SDK enables you to control how your Phantom’s camera, gimbal, and more behaves and interacts with mobile apps you create.Using the Mobile SDK, create a customized mobile app to unlock the full potential of your DJI aerial platform.
+The DJI Mobile SDK enables you to control how your Phantom’s camera, gimbal, and more behaves and interacts with mobile apps you create.
+Using the Mobile SDK, create a customized mobile app to unlock the full potential of your DJI aerial platform.

 ## Running the SDK Sample Code